Frequently Asked Questions

 Q. What happens if my child is exposed to COVID-19 or becomes ill with it?
 Will he have to move to the virtual school?

 A. The virtual school is voluntary.
 If your child becomes ill or exposed, he or she will make up any work missed when released to return to school by your family’s physician.
 Your child will have a doctor’s excuse for missed days and be given a timeline for completing that work.
-If your child has COVID-19 but is asymptomatic, he or she can complete any assignments the teacher has provided on Google Classroom.
+If your child has COVID-19 but is asymptomatic, he or she can keep up with classes virtually.
 Most, probably all, of our educators will expand their digital presence this school year.
 While many of our teachers already post a week-at-a-glance type calendar every Monday on their teacher webpages, more of our teachers will provide updated guidance through available resources: Remind app, Google Classroom, and their webpages.

 Q. How will I know when the bus capacity is met (50% in Phase Two) on a school morning?